 Albert C. Yates Fellowship Program

-The mission of the Albert C. Yates Fellowship Program at the University of Cincinnati is to enrich the educational environment for all graduate students by supporting the recruitment and retention of underrepresented minority groups who are U.S. citizens or permanent residents with high potential for academic success to graduate programs at the University of Cincinnati.
+The mission of the Albert C. Yates Fellowship Program at the University of Cincinnati is to enrich the educational environment for all graduate students by supporting the recruitment and retention of underrepresented minoritized groups who are U.S. citizens or permanent residents with high potential for academic success to graduate programs at the University of Cincinnati.

-This award requires program nomination; students cannot directly apply.
+This award requires program selection; students cannot directly apply.
 It is strongly recommended, though, that students identify their eligibilty to their future program.
 (Please visit the program finder website for program contact information.)
 Application portfolios should be completed as early as possible in order for the applicant's program to evaluate their eligibility.

 Please contact the Yates Fellowship email (firstname.lastname@example.org) with questions and for more information about fellowship eligibility.

 Starting with 2024-25 academic year awards, the Graduate College will provide each Yates fellow with stipend funds in the amount of $10,000 per year, over 9 months (fall to spring), for up to 2 years for a master’s student, and up to 4 years for a doctoral student.
 These funds are in addition to any funding provided by the graduate degree program.
 Yates Fellows are guaranteed to receive a Graduate Scholarship (GS) tuition award from their graduate degree program, for 4 academic years for doctoral students and 2 academic years for master’s students.
 Yates Fellows are also offered the GSHI award for graduate assistants and fellows, which covers 100% of the single-student UC Student Health Insurance costs.